Talk to others with an Ostomy

 Hi Supreme,

-My stoma is out about 1" but if course it does change and goes flush with my skin sometimes.
+My stoma is out about 1" but of course it does change and goes flush with my skin sometimes.
 The ring always seemed to take care of it, but now not so much.

-I am seeing a GI doc and the surgeon later this month, but hope it will not require any intervention.
-My surgeon is quite conservative, so not sure will want to do anything.
-However.
-I could go 7 days with no problem, now it is hrs after a change.
+I am seeing a GI doc and the surgeon later this month, but I hope it will not require any intervention.
+My surgeon is quite conservative, so I'm not sure if they will want to do anything.
+However, I could go 7 days with no problem, now it is hours after a change.

-Elaine, it sounds like the same that happened to me.
+Elaine, it sounds like the same thing that happened to me.
 I think it's the right thing to do.
-Let us know how your Gi handles it.
+Let us know how your GI handles it.
 Good luck!

 Michael